cofoundry-cms/Cofoundry.Docs/src/References/Common Config Settings.md

 ## AuthenticationSettings

-- **Cofoundry:Authentication:NumHoursPasswordResetLinkValid** The number of hours a password reset link is valid for.
-Defaults to 16 hours.
 - **Cofoundry:Authentication:MaxIPAttempts** The maximum number of failed login attempts allowed per IP address during the time window described by the MaxIPAttemptsBoundaryInMinutes property.
 The default value is 60 minutes.
 - **Cofoundry:Authentication:MaxUsernameAttempts** The maximum number of failed login attempts allowed per username during the time window described by the MaxUsernameAttemptsBoundaryInMinutes property.
 The default value is 40 minutes.
 - **Cofoundry:Authentication:MaxIPAttemptsBoundaryInMinutes** The time window to measure login attempts when testing for blocking by IP address.
 The default value is 40 minutes.